Achilles Liarmakopoulos

-Achilles Liarmakopoulos (Αχιλλέας Λιαρμακόπουλος; born 29 August 1985) is a Greek trombonist.
-Best known for his work with the Canadian Brass, 2011-2024.
+Achilles Liarmakopoulos (Αχιλλέας Λιαρμακόπουλος; born 29 August 1985) is a Greek trombonist best known for his work with the Canadian Brass from 2011 to 2024.

 Early life and education

 Born in Athens, Greece, Liarmakopoulos started trombone lessons at the Philippos Nakas Conservatory, graduating with Excellent Unanimous and first prize.
 At the age of 18, Liarmakopoulos performed as a soloist at the Walt Disney Hall as the Grand Prize Winner of the Pasadena Showcase House Instrumental Competition, judged by members of the Los Angeles Philharmonic.

 Liarmakopoulos holds degrees from the Yale School of Music, the Curtis Institute of Music (class of 2008), the San Francisco Conservatory of Music, and the Philippos Nakas Conservatory in his hometown of Athens, Greece.
 His studies have been supported by merit-based scholarships, Bok Foundation and Milton L. Rock Annual Fellowships and scholarships from the Henry and Lucy Moses Fund, Alexandros S. Onassis Foundation, and the Greek State Scholarship Foundation.
 Yale University awarded him the Philip Francis Nelson Prize for outstanding musicianship.